-I spend perhaps an inordinate amount of time looking at images of axes.
+I’ll admit, I spend perhaps an inordinate amount of time looking at images of axes.
 There’s just something about them.
-I think that axes will never go out of fashion, nor will they cease to be useful in their multitude of functions.
-Over the hundreds of thousands of years they have been in use by humankind, any number of styles, shapes, and sizes have been made to perform a variety of splitting, chopping, and shaping work.
+I think it’s their timeless functionality and often downright fashionable nature.
+Over the hundreds of thousands of years they have been in use by humankind, any number of styles, shapes, and sizes have been made to perform a variety of splitting, chopping, carving, and shaping work.
 It’s the sheer variety, and the craftsmanship that I am most attracted to, I think.
 Of course I love using them, too, probably more than any other hand tool.

-To celebrate the axe and the people who continue to make them, here is a selection of 26 modern day (steel) axes made by a variety of craftspeople that are beautiful, functional, and swoon-worthy.
+To celebrate the axe and the people who continue to make them, here is a selection of 26 modern day hand forged axes made by a variety of craftspeople that are beautiful, functional, and swoon-worthy.

 John Neeman Tools

 John Neeman Tools put out some stellar quality hand tools, as many people have seen through their extremely high quality photo and video presence online.
 Their axes are definitely a standout.
 The small team of craftsmen are based in Latvia, where they do everything from forge the steel, handle the tools, create the sheaths, and promote the final products through stunning videos and a popular facebook presence.
 It’s just about the best combination of old and new — creating extraordinarily well-designed and timeless tools with traditional skills, and promoting the stuff through very modern means.

 The bearded broad axe, pictured above, is my first love.
 I happily stumbled upon their broad axe design before their website was created, and managed to acquire one before the demand storm struck.
 It’s a stunning tool, and even professional hewers agree!
 I hope to have more much time with this tool over the years.